-The Art of the North galleries in the museum’s new wing present the museum’s art collection from the perspectives of American art and an international North.
+The Art of the North galleries in the museum’s Rasmuson Wing present the museum’s art collection from the perspectives of American art and an international North.

 Paintings, sculpture, photography, video and other media offer varied perceptions of the Northern landscape and wilderness through historical and contemporary depictions of both land and people.

-The indigenous perspective is a critical part of the North.
+The Indigenous perspective is a critical part of the North.
 Museums have long segregated indigenous artwork from other traditional, modern and contemporary works.
-With this installation, the two will be combined into one narrative of the North.
+With this installation, the two combine for one narrative of the North.

 Interested in more Northern art and culture?

 The Alaska exhibition - on view, east wing level 2